AkuraDiary/AkuraDIary/README.md

 <!--BIO-->
 Hello, you can call me `Asthi Seta`.
 I’m `17 years old`.
 My house is in `East Java, Indonesia`,

-I'm a `student at Telkom Malang Vocational High School`, I don’t smoke.
-I mainly interested in Android app development with Kotlin, or desktop app development with Python, illustrations and graphic design.
+I'm a `student at Telkom Malang Vocational High School`, mainly interested in Android app development with Kotlin, or desktop app development, Python, illustrations and graphic design.
 And currently learning Flutter  on [Dicoding](https://www.dicoding.com/)

 Also kinda interested in some cybersecurity stuffs.

-### Currently im an intern, so spent my time more on gitlab
+### Currently, im an intern, so spent my time more on gitlab
 ```
 - 🔭 I’m currently learning Flutter on IdCamp 2022 Multiplatform Learning Path 👷‍♂️
 - 🔭 I'm also looking for help to setting up Microsoft MySQL server and creating API from it, feel free to dm me 😸